cfrenchi/cfrenchi.github.io/_posts/2024-11-23-blender-notebook.markdown

 ## Install
 Make sure you've created a Python virtual environment (`.venv`) and activated it before running the commands.
 Learn more about [virtual environments](https://docs.python.org/3/library/venv.html).

-We’ll install `bpy` and `blender_notebook`.
+Let's install `bpy` and `blender_notebook`.
 The `blender_notebook` package sets up a Jupyter kernel that links a specific Blender instance to the notebook.

 After creating a python environment in vscode, I opened the terminal and ensured that I was in my .venv and ran: